AequilibraE/qaequilibrae/docs/source/index.rst

    **Using AequilibraE**
    ^^^^^^^^^^^^^^^^^

-   A series of examples on how to use AequilibraE, from building a model from scratch to editing an existing, performing trip distribution or traffic assignment to analyzing results.
+   A series of tutorials on how to use AequilibraE, from building a model from scratch to editing an existing, performing trip distribution or traffic assignment to analyzing results.

    +++++++++++++++++

-   .. link-button:: examples/readme
+   .. link-button:: examples/tutorials_and_sample_data
       :type: ref
-      :text: Examples
+      :text: Tutorials
       :classes: btn-block btn-secondary stretched-link

    ---